HeringtonPress/OLC/Chapter01.md

 ## Creating a Character

 - Choose or roll for your Kin.
 Your Kin will grant you a bonus, a drawback, and one stat you can reroll.
 - Roll your Stats.
-4d4 in order.
+2d4 in order.
 You may reroll the Stat given by your Race and pick the higher result.
 - Choose or roll for your Class.
 Gain the first template (A) and any other items and bonuses.
-- Gain 1d10cp.
-All PCs also start with a blanket (1 slot), 4 rations (1 slot), and 4 torches (1 slot).
+- All PCs also start with a blanket (1 slot), 4 rations (1 slot), and 4 torches (1 slot).

 ## Leveling up

 In your adventures you will find objects, the most precious of which are Treasures.
 By spending a Treasure carousing, a character can level up.
 It gains +2 HP and you can select a new class template (up to 4 total).

-Whenever a PC levels Increase their HP, as per the table bellow, to a maximum of 20, select a class template if applicable, then increase one of the Core Six Stats by 1.
+Whenever a PC levels: Increase their HP by 2 to a maximum of 20, select a class template if applicable, then increase one of the Core Six Stats by 1.

 | Level|    HP   | Class Templates |
 | :--- | :-----: | :-------------: |